 The Whitcomb Art Center is a reality.
-After one year of construction, the Whitcomb Art Center was dedicated at Homecoming 2016.
-As Knox's newest academic building, the Whitcomb Art Center will become home in January 2017 to the art and art history departments.
-The modern, technologically sophisticated building will provide a series of spaces—studio, seminar, and classroom—for the study and creation of two-dimensional, three-dimensional, and multimedia works of art.
+After one year of construction, the Whitcomb Art Center was dedicated at Homecoming 2016 and become home in January 2017 to the art and art history departments.
+The modern, technologically sophisticated building provides a series of spaces—studio, seminar, and classroom—for the study and creation of two-dimensional, three-dimensional, and multimedia works of art.

-Since 1964, studio art and art history have shared space with Knox's theatre and music programs within the Ford Center for the Fine Arts.
-Thanks to a generous gift from Dick '57 and Joan Whitcomb '56, combined with gifts from more than 70 other donors, Knox has created this new state-of-the-art space where Knox faculty and students can study, create, and share art.
-Fundraising is in the final stretch with $400,000 yet to be raised.
-See recognition opportunities still available.
+Since 1964, studio art and art history had shared space with Knox's theatre and music programs within the Ford Center for the Fine Arts.
+Thanks to a generous gift from Dick '57 and Joan Whitcomb '56, combined with gifts from more than 160 other donors, Knox created this new state-of-the-art space where Knox faculty and students can study, create, and share art.

-West View—The Dick & Joan Whitcomb Art Center, ready for students in January 2017.
+West View—The Dick & Joan Whitcomb Art Center.

 The Dick and Joan Whitcomb Art Center includes studios for painting, printmaking, design, sculpture, ceramics, drawing and digital art, as well as metalworking and woodworking shops.
 The building also includes seminar and classroom teaching venues, as well as faculty offices, and dedicated open studio space for faculty and seniors working on capstone projects.
 A two-floor critique hall offers a gallery-like setting in which to evaluate works.